hci-lab-um/heuristics-for-test-tool-design/Qualityattributesv2.md

 |Context coverage <br> and Flexibility |The tool will be used in a range of contexts - It may not be possible to understand all the contexts completely, your stakeholders may not remember to tell you about all the contexts, but we should make some attempt to understand the possibilities.
 We also need to understand what level of flexibility is needed in those contexts and for the people using the tool.
 Ask yourself: <br> *Given everything above, have we thought not just what was explicitly told us, but also asked "where else?" "when else?"* <br> *How much can someone adapt the software to be suitable for themselves?* <br> Think about accessibility needs, people adapting the tool to new contexts, people learning and gaining confidence to use the tool in different ways.
 Conversely you may want to reduce flexibility if the context has domain risks and restrictions. |H04, H05, H06, H07, H08, H09, H10, H11, H12|

 Usability is a key contributor to QiU, and is multi-faceted.
 Breaking down the comments and concerns on usability we found that operability is the most important usability factor for our participants, followed by learnability, and being supported to meet their goals.
 Other attributes appeared less often.
-That doesn't make them less important - it just means that for our particupants they are not currently their biggest concern.
+That doesn't make them less important - it just means that for our participants they are not currently their biggest concern.
 The other attributes were mentioned often in the context of a problem that adversely affecting the overall user experience.

 In the table 2, the attributes are listed in order of frequency measured by how many people mentioned them, and how often.